+Qualitative Composition:

-Qualitative Composition: LN-144 is a cell product of autologous tumor-infiltrating lymphocytes (TIL) derived from the patient's own tumor.
+LN-144 is a cellular investigational product of autologous tumor-infiltrating lymphocytes (TIL) derived from the patient's own tumor.
 LN-144 is an autologous cell therapy for the treatment of patients with advanced melanoma.
-LN-144 is a live cell suspension that is formulated in HypoThermosolTM transport medium, Plasma-Lyte® A with 0.5% HSA (human serum albumin) and 300 IU/mL of IL2.
+LN-144 is a live cell suspension that is either formulated in either HypoThermosolTM transport medium (non-cryopreserved product) or Cryostor medium (cryopreserved product) with Plasma-Lyte® A as diluent, with 0.5% HSA (human serum albumin) and 300 IU/mL of IL-2.
 The suspension volume will be between 250 to 500 mL.
-Only one LN-144 dose is given intravenously after lymphodepletion chemotherapy followed by high dose IL-2 therapy 12-24 hours after infusion.
-The total volume to be infused will be approximately 250 mL (300 mL transfer bag) for cell concentrations $\leq 75 \times 10^9$ LN-144 or 500 mL (600mL transfer bag) for cell concentrations $< 150 \times 10^9$ LN-144.
+Only one LN-144 dose is given intravenously after lymphodepletion chemotherapy followed by high dose IL-2 therapy 10-24 hours after infusion.
+The total volume to be infused will be approximately 250 mL (300 mL transfer bag for Cohort 1) for cell concentrations $\leq 75 \times 10^9$ LN-144 or 500 mL (up to 600 mL transfer bag for Cohort 1) for cell concentrations $<150 \times 10^9$ LN-144.
+Patients on Cohort 2 will have up to 5 bags containing up to approximately 100 mL of thawed cells.

-Manufacturing Process: The overall process of tumor shipping, LN-144 manufacturing, and LN-144 product shipping, and infusion was shown above in

-Figure 1.
-The LN-144 product is manufactured ex vivo using autologous tumor as starting material.
+Manufacturing Process: The overall process of tumor shipping, LN-144 manufacturing, and LN-144 investigational product shipping, and infusion is shown in [Figure 2](#) (Cohort 1) and [Figure 3](#) (Cohort 2).
+The LN-144 investigational product is manufactured ex vivo using autologous tumor as starting material.
 The key manufacturing steps include:

-- Surgical removal of autologous metastatic tumor and shipment to manufacturing facility - Culture of small 2-3 mm (length x width x height) fragments of autologous tumor in IL-2 for up to three weeks to expand TIL. - Harvesting and cryopreservation of TIL for further scheduling of patient and expansion in a rapid expansion protocol (REP) - REP culture for 14 days in the presence of IL-2, OKT3, and irradiated allogeneic MNC feeder cells - Harvesting and formulation of REP expanded product in transport medium and overnight shipment to clinical site for infusion
+- Surgical resection of autologous metastatic tumor and shipment to manufacturing facility - Culture of small 2-3 mm (length x width x height) fragments of autologous tumor in IL-2 to expand TIL. - A rapid expansion protocol (REP) in the presence of IL-2, OKT3, and irradiated allogeneic MNC feeder cells - Harvesting and formulation of REP expanded investigational product in transport medium or cryopreserved and overnight shipment to clinical site for infusion

-Final Product Container: The live suspension of LN-144 is stored in a 300 mL blood transfer pack (Baxter) for cell concentrations $\leq 75 \times 10^9$ LN-144 or 600 mL blood transfer pack (Baxter) for cell concentrations $< 150 \times 10^9$ LN-144.
+Final Investigational Product Container: The live suspension of LN-144 for Cohort 1 is stored in a 300-mL blood transfer pack (Baxter) for cell concentrations $\leq 75 \times 10^9$ LN-144 or 600 mL blood transfer pack (Baxter) for cell concentrations $<150 \times 10^9$ LN-144.
+Alternatively, in Cohort 2, TILs will be received cryopreserved in up to 5 bags containing up to approximately 100 mL of thawed cells.

 Transport: Each dose of the live suspension LN-144 will be shipped/sent by courier to the clinical site from the LN-144 Manufacturing Facility the day before administration using a method that is intended to support 24-hour delivery.
-The live suspension product will be packaged in a protective bag containing absorbent padding then placed into an insulated container (Therapak NanoCoolTM shipper), designed to maintain transit temperature between 2 - 8°C. A temperature monitoring device will be included to monitor the temperature inside the container during shipping.
+The live suspension investigational product will be packaged in a protective bag containing absorbent padding then placed into an insulated container (Therapak NanoCoolTM shipper), designed to maintain transit temperature between 2-8°C (Cohort 1).
+For Cohort 2, a dry cryoshipper will be utilized.
+A temperature monitoring device will be included to monitor the temperature inside the container during shipping.

 Receipt at Clinical Site and Administration: The dose of LN-144 will be received at the clinical site in the pharmacy on the day of administration under quarantine.

 Receipt is defined as the moment the LN-144 package is signed for by site personnel and released from courier's custody.
 After receiving, verification, and labelling with the clinical sites specific labels at the pharmacy, the investigational product, LN-144, will be released by Lion and transferred to the patient bedside.
-The product is infused by gravity within 45 minutes.
-If interruption of infusion is required for medical reasons, the product infusion should complete within 3 hours of beginning infusion.
-Refer to Product Administration Manual for additional details.
+The investigational product is infused by gravity within approximately 45 minutes.
+If interruption of infusion is required for medical reasons, the investigational product infusion should complete within 3 hours of beginning infusion.
+Refer to the LN-144 Pharmacy and Administration Manual for additional details.